geotrellis/geotrellis-site/docs/tutorials/webservice/spray.rst

 Web Service Tutorial
 ====================

-In this tutorial we will walk through building web services using Spray and GeoTrellis from scratch.
+In this tutorial we will walk through building web services using Spray and :ref:`GeoTrellis 0.9.0 <geotrellis-0.9.0>` from scratch.

 `Spray`__ is an actor-based framework built on top of `Akka`__ and provides an excellent way to build a RESTful, lightweight and asynchronous web service.